 Next, we will work on attaching the hood to the main towel fabric.
 Find the center of the bath towel.
 Lay the hood on top of the bath towel, overlapping by about 1.5″.

 Pin the hood onto the bath towel.

-Now sew along the bottom edge of the hood finished seams with 1/4″ seam allowance on the LEFT side of the seams.
+Now to attach the hood, simply sew along the bottom edge of the hood finished seams with 1/4″ seam allowance on the LEFT side of the seams.

 The hood should be to the right of your needle.

 Then flip the towel over, and pin the bath towel flap to the hood.